6 Best Free Video Converter Software in 2026 (Any Format)

 When it comes to performance, VLC utilizes hardware acceleration for playback, but relies on CPU processing for conversions.
 While conversion speed depends on your system’s specs, it’s capable of handling large files, though batch processing requires manual workarounds like creating playlists or using command-line scripts.

 VLC also includes useful extras like basic trimming, audio extraction, and subtitle integration.
+If you need to pull audio from a video file without re-encoding the video, see our dedicated guide on how to extract audio from video.

 Its simple interface ensures you won’t need to dig through complex menus to get the job done.
 For a free tool, its versatility and ease of use make it a dependable option for everyday video conversion tasks.